Tag Archives: Reading

 What’s Up Doc?
 New State Agency Publications at the Nebraska Library Commission

-New state agency publications have been received at the Nebraska Library Commission for May and June, 2023.
-Included are reports from the Nebraska Auditor of Public Accounts, the Nebraska Board of Parole, the Nebraska Foster Care Review Office, the Nebraska Legislature, and new books from the University of Nebraska Press, to name a few.
+New state agency publications have been received at the Nebraska Library Commission for November and December, 2023.
+Included are reports from the Nebraska Environmental Trust, the Nebraska Crime Commission, the Nebraska Department of Transportation, and new books from the University of Nebraska Press, to name a few.

 Most items, except the books from the University of Nebraska Press, are available for immediate viewing and printing by clicking on the highlighted link above, or directly in the .pdf below.
 You can read synopses of the books received from the University of Nebraska Press in the Book Briefs blogposts.